 COVID-19 UPDATE FOR SUMMER 2020: Reservations are required to access Maroon Bells Scenic Area and can be made on AspenChamber.org.
 Car traffic is restricted during peak summer months between 7:30 a.m. and 5 p.m.
 During these hours, there is bus service between Aspen Highlands and Maroon Bells Scenic Area.
-Bus service ends on Oct.
-12, at which point reservations for vehicle access may be made.
+(Bus service is offered through Oct.
+18.)
 For more information, see our summer 2020 information about Maroon Bells Scenic Area.

 Where are the Maroon Bells?